tajarrosr/todo-list/README.md

 # 📝 To-Do List (Responsive)

 ## 📌 Description
 A to-do list application built with HTML, CSS, and JavaScript.
-Users can add tasks, mark them as complete, and delete them.
+Users can add tasks, set date to finish the task and delete them.
 Fully responsive design that works on all devices.

 ## 🛠 Tech Stack
 - HTML